eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/3_assets.md

 This means that if you try to add two assets together and the result is larger than the maximum value of a 64-bit integer, an error will be thrown.

-It will not allow you to create an asset with an amount that is no within the range of a signed 64-bit integer.
+It will not allow you to create an asset with an amount that is not within the range of a signed 64-bit integer.